Zoocasa

 Detached Homes Remain in Demand, Most Condo Buyers Looking for Steals

 Most buyers in the Toronto area remain interested in detached homes, accounting for 43.9% of the market and 1,352 units sold.
-In the most expensive category, the average price is $1.2 million, with sales primarily driven by the $1M to $1.5M range, which accounts for over 550 transactions.
+As the most expensive category, the average price is $1.2 million, with sales primarily driven by the $1M to $1.5M range, which accounts for over 550 transactions.

 On the other hand, nearly a third (27.8%) of all buyers purchased a condo.
 While the average price sits at $604,759, the majority of sales are actually lower; most buyers are purchasing in the $400,000 to $599,999 range, which saw nearly 500 sales in all of January.